victorpaolo/CFA-formulary/README.md

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
 -  **Home:** As an anon I can have access to some of the formulas.
--  **Formula:** As an anon I can use that formula, but in some formulas it is mandatory to be regitered.
-As a user I can access to some more formulas but in some other it is needed to contribute.
+-  **Formula:** As an anon I can use that formula, but in some formulas it is mandatory to be regitered, altough as a user I can have access to whole formulas.
 -  **Signup:** As an anon I can sign up in the platform so that I can use have acces to formulas.
--  **Login:** As a user I can login to the platform so that I can go to some formulas depending if contributes or not.
+-  **Login:** As a user I can login to the platform so that I can have access to whole formulas.
--  **Logout:** As a user I can logout from the platform so no one else can use it
+-  **Logout:** As a user I can logout from the platform so no one else can use it.
+-  **Formula Collection Page** As a user I can visualize all the collections created also I can create or delete a collection
--  **Create Formula Collection** As a user I can create a library in which I can have formulas
+-  **Create Formula Collection** As a user I can create a library in which I have formulas, by clicking a button either from the formmula or in the Collection Page.
--  **Edit Formula Collection** As a user I can edit the
+-  **Edit Formula Collection** As a user I can edit the collection by deleting the already existing formulas.
--  **Add Player Names** As a user I can add players to a tournament
--  **Edit Player profiles** As a user I can edit a player profile to fit into the tournament view
+-  **Delete Formula Collection** As a user I can delete the collection by clicking a button in the Collection Page.
--  **View Tournament Table** As a user I want to see the tournament table
--  **Edit Games** As a user I can edit the games, so I can add scores
+-  **Edit User profile** As a user I can edit my profile.
--  **View Ranks** As a user I can see the ranks

 ## Backlog

-User profile:
-- see my profile
-- change tournament mode to FFA
-- Add weather widget
-- lottie interactions
-- users can bet
-- add geolocation to events when creating
+-  **Searcher** As a user I can search for a formula in the pop-up to add new formula in the collection page or in the home page.
+-  **Contribution** As a user I can contribute to have full access for a year to the app.
+-  **Feedback** As a user I can send a feedback to the administrator from the formula is using or for the app in general.

 <br>